 Effective deployments are determined based on assignment groups.
 The highest active version takes priority if it has an assignment.
 If it doesn’t, the next active version with an assignment becomes effective.
 If both versions are active and the assignment of the higher version is removed, the assignment of the lower version becomes effective.

-Adding a New Version with Active Assignments
+Adding a New Version with NEW Assignments

-When you add a new version with an active assignment, the assignment for the previous version becomes inactive, and the new version’s assignment becomes effective.
+If the new assignment contains devices (assigned with the previous version) | When you add a new version with a new assignment which include devices assigned with the previous version (It doesn’t matter whether the devices are in the same smartgroup of the previous version or not), the assignment for the previous version becomes inactive, and the new version’s assignment becomes effective.
 The assignment count for the old version will drop to zero, but the install count might take time to adjust since devices still have the old version installed.
+Example Scenario: ● Old Version: Assignment → Device A ● New Version (Added): Assignment → Device A, Device B Result: Both Device A and Device B will have new version. |

-If Device A already has the old version installed and Device B gets the new version through an assignment, Device A will remain unaffected, while Device B will receive the new version.
-If you retire the new version, it won’t impact Device A (since it was never assigned the higher version), but Device B will have the higher version removed.
+If the assignment doesn’t contain devices (assigned with the previous version) | If Device A already has the old version installed and Device B gets the new version through an assignment, Device A will remain unaffected, while Device B will receive the new version.
+Example Scenario: ● Old Version: Assignment → Device A ● New Version (Added): Assignment → Device B Result: Device A (Old Version) Device B (New Version) Retiring a version at this stage If you retire the new version, it won’t impact Device A (since it was never assigned the higher version), but Device B will have the higher version removed.
+Example Scenario: ● Device A (Old Version) ● Device B (New Version) -> Retire New Version Result: Device A (Old Version) Device B (Uninstalled) |

 Tip: